 You want to go on overseas missions?
 Great.
 What should you bring?
 The list tends to grow quite rapidly.
 Plus each kid you bring you add at least two bags per kid.
 We have 4 Boys.
 We have our own section.
 I am only kidding—sort of.

 My family and I are in a year training program to prepare people from overseas mission work.
 We live in New York City and witness to the unreached people groups who are living in the city.
 We have been here for 9 months.
 We’ve learned the strategies of church planting techniques, ethnography, cross cultural Bible studies, and more.
 But to me, the most helpful thing has been preparing for the difficulties that come.
 Missions is a hard work.
 People leave family and friends to move to a foreign country.
 They leave house, career, and worldview.
 I say this not to scare anyone, but rather to prepare.
-We are told by Jesus to love Him more than anything (Matthew 10:37).
+Jesus told us to love Him more than anything (Matthew 10:37).
 We are also told that whoever leaves these things will receive 100 fold more (Matthew 19:29).
 We just have to prepare ourselves.

 Six Tasks for the Missionary